-- Wednesday Afternoons we have a fun group outing, such as going to a move.
+- Wednesday afternoons we have a fun group outing, such as going to a move.

 - Saturday afternoon we take residents to local stores for personal shopping needs

 - Sunday afternoon is free time with family and friends.
 We STRONGLY encourage family members to addend our confidential family support meetings beforehand.

 - One-on-one meetings will be scheduled and conducted consistently throughout the week.

-- Total hours per week of individual/group/education sessions, recovery, or treatment planning: 40 hours
+- We provide 40 hours a week of individual/group/education sessions, recovery, or treatment planning